 Member Since:August 15th, 2017

-Renata Hale, CPA, CGA, is the Manager of IT & Strategy with the Municipal Finance Authority of BC in Victoria, BC.
+Renata Hale, CPA, CGA, Director, Technology & Strategy with the Municipal Finance Authority of BC in Victoria, BC.
 Her specialty is in big picture thinking and strategic solutions to address complex situations.

 “I am thrilled to join this group of brilliant women, from all walks of life and all over Canada, as it provides the opportunity to collaborate and problem-solve with greater scope than any one of us could accomplish individually.
 This cause requires a sharing of purpose and cooperation on this scale to truly make a difference for all animals.”